xamarin/xamarin-macios/docs/website/mmp-errors.md

 #### MM0130: No root assemblies found.
 You should provide at least one root assembly.

-When running --runregistrar, at least one root assembly should be provided.
+When running `--runregistrar`, at least one root assembly should be provided.

 <a name="MM0131"></a>

 #### MM0131: Product assembly '{0}' not found in assembly list: '{1}'

-When running --runregistrar, the assembly list should include the product assembly, Xamarin.Mac, XamMac.
+When running `--runregistrar`, the assembly list should include the product assembly, Xamarin.Mac, XamMac.

 <a name="MM0132"></a>